 Messages that contain faxes generated by a the Unified Messaging service are always journaled, even if you disable the journaling of Unified Messaging voice mail and missed call notification messages.

 For more information about how to enable or disable voice mail and missed call notification messages, see Disable or enable journaling of voice mail and missed call notifications.

 The journaling mailbox is used to collect journal reports.
 How you configure the journaling mailbox depends on your organization's policies, regulatory requirements, and legal requirements.
 You can specify one journaling mailbox to collect messages for all the journal rules configured in the organization, or you can use different journaling mailboxes for different journal rules or sets of journal rules.

-You can't designate an Office 365 mailbox as a journaling mailbox.
+You can't designate a Microsoft 365 or Office 365 mailbox as a journaling mailbox.
 You can deliver journal reports to an on-premises archiving system or a third-party archiving service.
-If you're running a hybrid deployment with your mailboxes split between on-premises servers and Office 365, you can designate an on-premises mailbox as the journaling mailbox for your Office 365 and on-premises mailboxes.
+If you're running a hybrid deployment with your mailboxes split between on-premises servers and Microsoft 365 or Office 365, you can designate an on-premises mailbox as the journaling mailbox for your Microsoft 365 or Office 365 and on-premises mailboxes.

 Journaling mailboxes contain very sensitive information.
 You must secure journaling mailboxes because they collect messages that are sent to and from recipients in your organization.
 These messages may be part of legal proceedings or may be subject to regulatory requirements.
 Various laws require that messages remain tamper-free before they're submitted to an investigatory authority.
 We recommend that you create policies that govern who can access the journaling mailboxes in your organization, limiting access to only those individuals who have a direct need to access them.
 Speak with your legal representatives to make sure that your journaling solution complies with all the laws and regulations that apply to your organization.